serfom256/SimpleSearch/readme.md

-# Opensearch
+# SimpleSearch

-### Opensearch is in memory search engine based on trie data structure
+### SimpleSearch is in memory search engine based on trie data structure

 It provides lightning-fast search and suggestion on datasets that contains about 1 million entries
 ---